Skip to content

 ODE Systems

-Group one or more ODENode instances into an rg.ODESystem:
+After defining the right-hand side, group one or more ODENode instances into an rg.ODESystem:

 plant = Integrator()